evendoom/jammers/README.md

     - Easily log into my dashboard

         - The user can click on the 'Login' button on the intro page.
 This will lead the user to a page asking for the username and password.
 If both fields are correct, the user can then access his dashboard.
+If the credentials are wrong, the user will be notified that either the username or password are [incorrect](wireframes/invalid_credentials.png).

     - Quickly search for other users